rikke-dishington/javascript-frameworks-ca/README.md

 ## Brief
 The API you are using for this brief is: https://v2.api.noroff.dev/online-shop

-You are tasked with build out the following pages for an eCom store:
+I was tasked to build out the following pages for an eCom store:

 Homepage
 Individual product page